kseth-official/roguelikedungeoncrawler/README.md

 **Procedural Generation Implementation Using A Random Walker Algorithm**
 - As a user, I want to have the level change completely every time I create a new game.
 - As a user, I want to have the level change every time I descend through the stairs.
-- As a user, I want the difficulty to increase every time I descend through the stairs to a new level.
+- As a user, I want to be able to descend through 3 dungeon levels before descending again to finish the game.
-- As a user, I want the player I'm controlling to be centred on the screen and the surroundings scroll based off of my movements.